ares-emulator/ares/bezel/koko-aio/docs-ng.md

     On older CRT monitors, the picture gets bigger when the image was brighter.<br>
     Please TURN THIS OFF if you want to use integer scaling, since this obstructs it.
     The higher, the more prominent the effect.

+**Autocrop**:
+    Clears solid bars around the frame.

+    Autocrop maximum amount:
+        The higher, the more solid borders wil be cropped around the image.
+        0.3 means 30%

+    Number of mandatory lines to crop:
+        The minimum lines to always crop; this is useful because sometimes games have one or two "spurious" lines at the very edge of the screen that won't allow autocrop to work at all.
+        This can be used to ignore them.

+    Samples per frame:
+        Higher values makes the shader search more in a single frame for solid areas.
+        This leads to more accurate result in less time, however it will also stress the gpu more.
+        Fortunately even low/lighter values like 10 will work good if you're ok in waiting 2..3 seconds for the final crop value to be found.

+    Sample size:
+        Search multiple pixels at once, this provide a big performance boost, but less accuracy.
+        It means that some solid bar could remain around the image.

+    Scene change treshold
+        When autocrop finds a maximum crop value, it only tries to crop more when the scene changes.
+        By lowering this value, you tell the shader to try higher the crop more often.
+        Use 0.0 is probably useful only to trigger a new search.

+    Transition speed
+        This modulates the smoothness of the animation between various crop values.

 **Override content geometry:**<br>
     Contrary to the global aspect ratio control, this changes only the game geometry.<br>